reactioncommerce/reaction/docs/console.md

 ![](http://raw.github.com/ongoworks/reaction/master/docs/assets/guide-console-closed-arrow.png "Reaction Commerce Console closed")

 When your Console is open, it appears like a "drawer" that now follows you around as you navigate through your shop.
-Our vision is to offer contextual analytics throughout your shop.
+You can close the Console by clicking on the double arrows.
+You can remove the Console by clicking on the "x" icon.
+Our vision is to offer contextual analytics via the Console as you navigate throughout your shop.

 ![](http://raw.github.com/ongoworks/reaction/master/docs/assets/guide-console-open.png "Reaction Commerce Console drawer")